Photo © Gary John Norman / Getty Images

 FAQ

 Here are our most frequently asked questions about cover for sailing.
-You can also find the answers to other questions in our Helpdesk or you can ask our customer service team
+You can also find the answers to other questions in our Help Center or you can ask the customer service team.

 • Is sailing covered under World Nomads Travel Insurance?

-Yes, World Nomads offers travel insurance for sailing, but make sure you list this as an activity you’ll be participating in when you purchase your policy.
+Yes, World Nomads offers travel insurance for sailing but make sure you list this as an activity you’ll be participating in when you purchase your policy.
 Sailing within inland/coastal waters (within three nautical miles of shore) is considered a Level 1 activity and is automatically covered, but you’ll still need to be listed when you purchase your policy.
 However, you will need to pay an additional premium to be covered for Level 2 and Level 3 activities like sailing and swimming outside of coastal waters.
 If you are doing something else on your trip and aren’t sure if it’s covered, we suggest you contact us to make sure.

 • Does World Nomads Travel Insurance cover other activities during my trip?

 Yes, when you purchase travel insurance for sailing, you may also be covered for more than 250 other sports, activities and experiences.
 Things like hiking, biking, rock climbing, and camping may all be covered.
 When you purchase your policy, you’ll need to list all of the other activities that you plan to participate in while on your trip.
 You won’t be able to add or remove activities after you make your purchase, so make sure you add them all at that time.
-If you’re participating in an activity and not sure if it’s covered, you can contact us and ask.
+If you’re participating in an activity and not sure if it’s covered, you can contact us and ask. ou to nearby medical facilities.
+They can also translate for you if you’re travelling outside of Canada and your medical team doesn’t speak French or English.
+Make sure you keep all documentation including doctor reports, invoices, etc. You’ll need those things if you plan to make a claim.

 • What happens if my bags are delayed?